vacp2p/rfc/content/docs/rfcs/51/README.md

 The epoch should be increased when relaying more messages on the shards of the current epoch becomes detrimental.
 Increasing the epoch should require consensus by the Waku community.

-## Hashing Floor
+## Hash Buckets

-This section decribe a way to increase the number of static shards in use.
-It serves as a temporary solution before auto-sharding.
+The shard index range is divided in buckets that hold content topics.

 To compute the shard to use,
-hash the content topic with Sha2-256, take the first 14 bits as the index, divide by 16384 which is the total range, divide again by the number of shards in use then
+hash the content topic,
+take the first 14 bits as the index, divide by 16384 which is the total range, divide again by the number of shards in use then